Jfeatherstone/LaTeX-template-phd-thesis/README.md

 Be sure to read through the default PDF for instructions on how to use this template effectively.

-You will find the most recent version of the guidelines for the thesis proposal in Section 5 of the [Graduate School Policies](https://www.oist.jp/education/policies-regulations/gs-policies).
+You will find the most recent version of the guidelines for the thesis in Section 6 of the [Graduate School Policies](https://www.oist.jp/education/policies-regulations/gs-policies).

 In case these requirements change, the exact version of the formatting requirements to which this template adheres can be found here: